cs1302uga/cs1302-ce05/README.md

    **NOTE:** If you made a typo while setting up the symbolic link in the previous step, then you may need to delete the link itself in the `~/public_html` directory before trying the recreate the link.
+If bash tab completes the link name to include a trailing `/` (forward slash), then you should remove that `/` when refering to the link with the `rm` command.

-1. Navigate to the following URL in your web browser, replacing `user` with your Nike
+1. Navigate to the following URL in your web browser, replacing `user` with your Nike username (be sure to remember the `~` tilde):
-   username:

    ```
    http://cs.uga.edu/~user/cs1302-ce05-doc/